merenlab/anvio.org/help/main/programs/anvi-display-functions/index.md

                        &#45;&#45;min&#45;occurrence 5
 </div>

-Here the `--min-occurrence 5` parameter will exclude any function that appears in fewer than 5 genomes in your collection.
+Here the `--min-occurrence 5` parameter will exclude any function that appears to occur in less than 5 genomes in your collection.

 ### A real-world example

 Assume we have a list of <span class="artifact-n">[external-genomes](/help/main/artifacts/external-genomes)</span> that include three different species of *Bifidobacterium*.
-Running the following command:
+Running the following command,

 <div class="codeblock" markdown="1">
 anvi&#45;display&#45;functions &#45;&#45;external&#45;genomes Bifidobacterium.txt \